 VALUE

-What do all these voices fight for?
-For their victory, or the victory for what they do?
+What are all these voices fighting for?
+For their own victory, or for the victory of their profession?
 Is my victory real, does the winner adorned with a laurel wreath ask this question?
 Do I deserve victory, or did I steal it from someone who is more worthy of victory?
 Winners lose sometimes.
-But many are convened by laurel and presume that they are real winners.
-Time often removes laurel wreaths and places them on the heads of real winners.
+But many are awarded laurels and presume that they are real winners.
+Time, however, often removes the laurel wreaths and places them on the heads of the real winners.
 But then usually both are dead.

-Adorned winners have not worked for the time, but for the laurel wreaths, a real winner does not care about winning ornaments.
-An unrewarded value is more precious than the prizes without value.
+Adorned winners have not worked for posterity, but for the laurel wreaths; a real winner does not care about winning ornaments.
+An unrewarded value is more precious than those prizes that have no value.

 THE DIFFERENCE BETWEEN A POET AND A VERSIFIER